foreverbell/ray-tracer/README.md

 The third demo presents a quadratic surface.

-The forth demo presents the famous Stanford Bunny (See http://en.wikipedia.org/wiki/Stanford_bunny) stored with the ply file format in `/src/demos/stanford_bunny.ply`.
+The forth demo presents the famous Stanford Bunny (See http://en.wikipedia.org/wiki/Stanford_bunny) stored with the noff file format in `resource/bunny.noff`.

 The fifth demo presents a mobius strip.